julian-linux/fix-logo-game/README.md

 ### Access Method

-To play you can download this repository and run `npm start` or go to the folder `build` and open the `i-want-to-play-a-game.html` file
+To play you just need to download this repository and run `npm start` or go to the folder `build` and open the `i-want-to-play-a-game.html` file

 ### Know more about the creating proccess